SpaceXpanse/libspex/ships/README.md

 on-chain game state for eternity.

-Note that Ships is mainly intended to be an example game for demonstrating the capabilities of game channels, testing the implementation and releasing code that can be used and extended for other games.
+Note that Ships is mainly intended to be an example game for demonstrating the capabilities of side channels, testing the implementation and releasing code that can be used and extended for other games.
 Nevertheless, it provides a fully-functional game, that is still fun to play.